roderickspells/bikesharing_analysis/README.md

 ## Overview

 For this project, we are analyzing City Bike data in NYC.
-We are visualiztion data in Tableau to determine if there is a viable business opportunity to replcate the business in Des Moines, Idaho.
+We are visualization data in Tableau to determine if there is a viable business opportunity to replicate the business in Des Moines, Idaho.

 [Link to dashboard](https://public.tableau.com/app/profile/roderick.spells/viz/CityBikeNYC_16275765652560/TripsbyGenderWeekdayperHour?publish=yes)